 - Combine all ingredients in a saucepan and set over low heat.

 - Cook, stirring occasionally until sausages are completely cooked through and the sauce has started to thicken, about 1 hour.
 Alternatively, place all ingredients into a slow cooker or crock pot, stir, and cook over low, stirring occasionally for 2 to 3 hours.

 - Allow 5 links per guest when other meats or a meal will also be served.
 If this is the only meat being served plan on 10 links per person.

-- A large 24-ounce packege of little smokies has aproximately 60 links.
+- A large 24-ounce package of little smokies has approximately 60 links.

-- Smaller 13-ounce packages have approxiately 35 links.
+- Smaller 13-ounce packages have approximately 35 links.

-- This recipe can be double, tripled, or more without difficulty.
+- This recipe can be doubled, tripled, or more without difficulty.

 - Reduce sauce ingredients by half for use with one 13-ounce package of mini sausage links.